Ducks and Geese, Pacific Northwest

 Mute swans are good parents, taking good care of the young and they can sometimes be seen with very young cygnets riding on their backs.

-Mute Swans are one of the most beautiful birds on the coast.
+Mute Swans are one of the most beautiful birds in the Pacific Northwest.
 Its always a pleasure to observe them in the wild.